 First-generation larvae that do not pupate enter a quiet diapausing phase, overwinter as last instar larvae, and become first-generation adults the following year.
-Some larvae of the second generation may also pupate and attempt to produce a third generation at the seventh or eighth cover spray.
-This generation, which most of the time does not survive the winter, is termed a suicide generation.
+Some larvae of the second generation may also pupate and produce a third generation at the seventh or eighth cover spray.
+This generation larvae, which most of the time does not survive the winter, is termed a suicide generation.
 Individual larvae can, however, inflict additional late season fruit injury.

 Damage to apples may be shown either by a tunnel emanating from the apple side or calyx and extending to the core, or by “stings,” small shallow holes the size of pin pricks, with a little dead tissue on the cavity walls.
 Stings are caused by early instar larvae that have been poisoned and die shortly after puncturing the apple skin.
 Larvae that feed on the core characteristically leave frass exuding from the point of entry.
 Stings lower the value of the fruit from fresh market to processing grade apples.
 Tunneling causes the fruit to be rejected.

 Monitoring and management

 Pheromone traps for monitoring populations of adult male codling moths should be used to determine if and when controls are necessary.
 Traps should be placed at a density of at least one trap per 5 acres (but no less than two traps per block) by the pink stage and situated on the outside of the tree, preferably in the upper fourth of the canopy.
 The higher the trap placement, the better codling moth is monitored.
 In the spring, traps should be Check checked traps daily until the first adult is caught and then weekly thereafter.
 In orchards without mating disruption, if the action threshold of five moths per trap per week is exceeded an insecticide application should be made within 5 to 8 days.
 Repeat applications should be made if the number of captured moths exceeds this threshold 14 days after the insecticide application.
 In orchards implementing mating disruption for codling moth control, monitoring should be done using high-dose lures (10x) or special CM DA Combo (CM DAC) lures.